New for 2027! Free camping just steps away from the start line! 3 new courses and distances. Mustang-100 miles, Gunslinger-75 miles, Hoedown-30 miles

 Mark your calendar and get ready for an unforgettable weekend of gravel, good times, and western charm!

-Meanwhile, the gravel pre-ride will roll out at 6:00 PM from the Mesa Community Center (48973 KE Road, Mesa, CO 81643).
+Meanwhile, the gravel pre-ride will roll out at 6:00 PM from the DeBeque Community Center.
 Come ride, relax, and celebrate with the gravel community before race day!

 2025 Racer Photos